raidel123/Stackin/README.md

 ### Run Installer and Program
 If running the program for the first time, run the script below to:
-* Install a virtual environment and start it
+* Install a virtual environment and start it.
 * Install all the requirements[.txt] to run stackin.py
-* Run the application using the python interpreter Issue the following command:
+* Run the application using the python interpreter.

 ```
     $ ./runall